Rich-Harris/ramjet/README.md

 });
 ```

 By default the cloned nodes are appended to the parent to the original node.
 Inheriting the positioning and css inherited rules, they can behave in an unexpected way.
-For this reason you can use the flag `appendToBody` to append these nodes to the boby instead.
+For this reason you can use the flag `appendToBody` to append these nodes to the body instead.
 I invite everyone to set this to true and open an issue if it doesn't work, it may become the default in one of the next releases.

 ## License